maryam-abdool/Earthquake-Detection/README.md

 We have also cleaned the original dataset to extract the needed features.
 The dataset covers registered earthquakes around the world from 1970 to March 2019, with the earthquake data obtained from the USGS.

 ## Usage and Functionality
 The user will provide the date, time, and location of the earthquake they wish to predict (inputted as the longitude and latitude) through the UI, and the website will return the model’s prediction in terms of the magnitude and an interpretation — major, minor, very little or no earthquake foreseen.
+The website also provides input validation for incorrect or missing inputs.

 ## Extensions
 Due to time constraints, we downsampled the total dataset to 100,000 examples.
 Using a larger dataset to improve accuracy is one future extension.
 We also think using more features relevant to earthquakes would improve accuracy.